 Most of my other cheesecake recipes in this blog are based on this one, like the very popular Oreo Cheesecake.

-- Bake ahead: as with most cheesecake recipes, it's recommended that it’s baked a few days before eating.
-That means that you can serve a last-minute fabulous cheesecake for dessert with minimal fuss.
+- Bake ahead: as with most cheesecake recipes, it's recommended that it be baked a few days before eating.
+That means that you can serve a fabulous last-minute cheesecake for dessert with minimal fuss.
 It lasts for 4-5 days in the fridge, well covered, without the topping.

 - Topping: can be made ahead and kept refrigerated for a week or frozen for at least a month.

-- Freezing: it can be frozen for up to a month.
+- Freezing: the cheesecake can be frozen for up to a month.
 Wrap it well in plastic and then in aluminum foil and you have cheesecake any time you want.
-Defrost it at room temperature without unwrapping it.
+Defrost it at room temperature, unwrapped.

 - Dessert for a crowd: cheesecake is such a favorite for most people, so bake this recipe in a rectangular pan (the cake will not be as tall as you can see in the images), and then you can cut it into smaller squares and feed many more guests.
 If you do two cheesecakes you can serve dessert to 24 persons or so, depending on the size of the bars.

-- Cookie crust: you need cookie crumbs and butter.
-Choose chocolate wafers or other plain chocolate cookies, not ones with a filling.
+- Chocolate cookie crumbs: use chocolate wafers or other plain chocolate cookies, not ones with a filling.

 - Eggs: fresh, large.